EPFL-IC/caas/README.md

 1. Create the Pods

    1.1.
-Change the values for the name and the label in yaml files 1.2.
-Change the value for the "claimName" with the name provided by the support 1.3.
+Change the values for the name and the label in yaml files

+   1.2.
+Change the value for the "claimName" with the name provided by the support

+   1.3.
 You can also change settings like the root password with the environment variables in the yaml file for mysql pod

-   3.2.
+   2.1.
 Create a nginx pod
    ```sh
    $ kubectl create  -f pod-nginx.yaml
    pod "caperez-pod-nginx" created
    ```
-   In this example, the sub folder "nginx" from the PVC will be mounted /usr/share/nginx/html  in the pod
+   In this example, the sub folder "nginx" from the shared volume will be mounted /usr/share/nginx/html in the pod

-   3.3.
+   2.2.
 Create a mysql pod
    ```sh
    $ kubectl create -f pod-mysql.yaml
    pod "caperez-pod-mysql" created
    ```
-   The sub folder "mysql" from the PVC will be mounted /var/lib/mysql in the pod
+   The sub folder "mysql" from the shared volume will be mounted /var/lib/mysql in the pod

-   3.4.
+   2.3.
 Create a ubuntu pod to check the two folders
    ```sh
    $ kubectl create -f pod-ubuntu-pvc.yaml
    Error from server (AlreadyExists): error when creating "ubuntu.yaml": object is being deleted: pods "ubuntu" already exists